-4.13 Future Freight Growth
+4.7 Future freight growth

 The growth of freight in the future is heavily attributed to the increasing number of national distribution centres (NDC) and regional distribution centres (RDC) in line with the growth in online retailing and the move towards next-day delivery of a wide variety of goods.
-In 2050, more

-NDCs are forecast within Central England, which are predicted to supply RDCs in both the North of England and in Scotland.
-This also results in longer length of haul by road freight, reflected by an increase in the domestic average length of haul from 93 km in 2016 to 130 km in 205018.
+In 2050, more NDCs are forecast within central England. which are predicted to supply RDCs in both the North of England and in Scotland.
+This also results in longer length of haul by road freight, reflected by an increase in the domestic average length of haul from 93km in 2016 to 130km in 2050.
+This is a key area in which modal shift to rail could be achieved

-Tyneside and Tees Valley in the North East have seen a significant take up of logistics and distribution space, although this has not been on the same vast scale as the major established UK logistics parks in the Midlands, South East and North West of England.
-These northern key logistics hubs are often based on historical geographies, some of which have connections with ports and airports (such as Newcastle International Airport and associated pharmaceutical industry) while others have developed independently.
+Tyneside and Tees Valley in the North

+East have seen a significant take up of

+logistics and distribution space, although

+this has not been on the same vast scale

+as the major established UK logistics

+parks in the Midlands, South East, and

+North West of England.
+These Northern key

+logistics hubs are often based on historical

+geographies, some of which have

+connections with ports and airports (such

+as Newcastle International Airport and the

+associated pharmaceutical industry), while

+others have developed independently.

-There are several key logistics centres that serve a wide variety of commodities that are moved around, to, from, within the northern trans Pennines, including fast-moving consumer goods (FMCG), construction and support for the energy supply chain.
-Across the Northern trans Pennines freight is mainly moved on the road network since there are no significant intermodal locations in this region, as well as the absence of gauge clearance and capacity on rail.
+There are several key logistics centres that serve a wide variety of commodities that are moved around, to, from, within the Northern trans-Pennines area, including fast-moving consumer goods (FMCG), construction, and support for the energy supply chain.
+Across the Northern trans-Pennines freight is mainly moved on the road network since there are no significant intermodal locations in this region, and an absence of gauge clearance and capacity on rail.

-In the West and Wales region, covering the areas of the Liverpool City Region, the Manchester City Region, Cheshire and North Wales, there has been significant growth in recent years in energy, health innovation and advanced manufacturing industries.
-The recent investment in a deepwater container terminal, Liverpool2 also reflects the aspiration of the region to increase its freight potential.

-Along the Southern Pennines corridor there is a significant business and industrial presence, with a strong advance manufacturing clustered in Sheffield, to add to Manchester's and Liverpool's specialised materials and manufacturing centres.
+In the West and Wales region, covering the areas of the Liverpool City Region, the Manchester City Region, Cheshire, and North Wales, there has been significant growth in recent years in energy, health innovation, and advanced manufacturing industries.
+The recent investment in a deep-water container terminal.
+"Liverpool2", also reflects the aspiration of the region to increase its freight potential.
+Along the Southern Pennines corridor there is a significant business and industrial presence, with a strong advanced manufacturing cluster in Sheffield, to add to Manchester's and Liverpool's specialised materials and manufacturing centres.

-4.14 GB Railfreight Case Study
+4.8 GB Railfreight case study

 GB Railfreight investigated route planning for W10 gauge.
 The new University of Hull software for timetable planning was used.
-This was developed by the Liverpool to Humber Optimisation of Freight Transport (LHOFT19) project.
-GB Railfreight inputted a request for a W10-gauge flow from Immingham to Trafford Park and it showed the most direct route was via Diggle and that would be the route you'd choose to be best commercially was properly gauge-cleared and had the capacity during the

-18 Enhanced Freight and Logistics Analysis Report, TfN, January 2018 day.
-The next best option that is currently W10 gauge-cleared is the route crossing across Lichfield to Burton to Chesterfield which is far further.
+This was developed by the Liverpool to Humber Optimisation of Freight Transport (LHOFT) project.
+GB Railfreight inputted a request for a W10 gauge flow from Immingham to Trafford Park and it showed the most direct route was via Diggle.
+That means it would be the most commercial route, was properly gauge-cleared, and had the capacity during the day.
+The next best option that is currently W10 gaugecleared is the route crossing across Lichfield to Burton to Chesterfield, which is far further.